Online testing will be utilized for all District Conferences & State Conference Comprehensive Exams.

 - The test will be open book.
-Students may use textbooks or prepared notes.
+Students may use textbooks, prepared notes or a second device.

-- Students may not talk or interact with anyone (at home or in school) unless they need assistance with technical issues.
+- Students may not talk, chat or interact with anyone (at home or in school) unless they need assistance with technical issues.

 Chapters will register their Online Testing Proctors that will be overseeing your online testing through the Chapter Registration Portal.
 See the District Conference Registration Instructions for steps how to register your chapter’s Proctor and/or Advisor.
 When you register your Proctor, you must use their email address and phone number.

 The Proctor Registration Form will not be used, and you also do not need to pre-register your chapter’s testing dates this year.
-Once the online testing window opens, you may test your student members as many days as you wish, in as many periods as needed, between the hours of 7:00 a.m. and 5:00 p.m.
+Once the online testing window opens, you may test your student members as many days as you wish, in as many periods as needed.

 Proctors must be:

 - Not a current student in the school building.

 - Not a teacher or teacher’s aide within the Marketing Department.
 Teachers in the Marketing Department may assist during the examination, but remember that the decision of the Proctor is final.

 - Physically capable of observing activities throughout the testing site.

 - Able to be present during the entire testing period and willing to actively supervise the exam process throughout the entire time.
 All students must test in the Proctor’s presence.